mbntr/PYPrime-2.x/README.md

 On macOS the procedure isn't as straight forward, first you have to install python 3 and Xcode, then you have to edit the output file (PYPrime.c)
+I decided to use Python 3.9 as it will also support arm based macs, but you can use basically whatever version you want

 you will find something akin to this

     #include "Python.h"

-and you have to change it to the directory of your Python 3 installation, for example
+For the compilation to work you'll have to change it to the directory of your Python 3 installation, for example:

-    #include "/Library/Frameworks/Python.framework/Versions/3.7/include/python3.7m/Python.h"
+    #include "/Library/Frameworks/Python.framework/Versions/3.9/include/python3.9/Python.h"

-Then you can compile the program
+Then you may compile the program:

-    clang -O3 -L /Library/Frameworks/Python.framework/Versions/3.7/lib -lpython3.7m -I /Library/Frameworks/Python.framework/Versions/3.7/include/python3.7m  PYPrime.c -o PYPrime
+    clang -O3 -L /Library/Frameworks/Python.framework/Versions/3.9/lib -lpython3.9 -I /Library/Frameworks/Python.framework/Versions/3.9/include/python3.9  PYPrime.c -o PYPrime

 You can find precompiled binaries for most architectures and OSes here: